With innovative methods and cutting edge technology, we are committed to caring for the health of mother and baby, before, during and after pregnancy.

 • Weekly in the ninth month of pregnancy.

-If you are over 35, have had previous miscarriages, or your pregnancy is high-risk, your doctor will probably want to see you more often.
+If you are over 35, have had previous miscarriages, or your pregnancy is high-risk, your doctor will probably want to see you more often In addition to regular checkups, your doctor will perform important prenatal tests and screenings to monitor your baby’s growth and development.
+These may include ultrasounds, blood tests, and screenings for genetic or chromosomal conditions.

 Permiso Cofepris: 133300201A1156